How to integrate Chatbots in your Social Media Marketing Strategy

-Well, Facebook has already made it pretty clear that businesses and brands love Messenger Chatbots, so the introduction of smart AI chatbots on Instagram may just be a possibility soon.
+Well, Facebook has already made it pretty clear that business and brands love Messenger Chatbots, so the introduction of smart AI chatbots on Instagram may just be a possibility soon.

 Until then, you can simply connect your Facebook Messenger to Instagram.
 Check out more chatbot templates, here.